firxworx/fx-nx-stack/README.md

 ## Development server

+To start the postgres database server defined in `docker-compose.yml` run: `yarn docker:postgres:up`

 Run `yarn start` to start both the ui client and api server in parallel.

 The apps can be run separately via: `yarn start:ui` and `yarn start:ui`.
 It can be helpful during development to run the ui + api in seperate terminal tabs.